fernandezfran/lithiation_protocol/README.md

 We start with an amorphous silicon (a-Si) structure and follow the next protocol:

-1. add a Li atom at the center of the largest spherical void,
+1. add a Li atom at the center of the largest spherical void, to find the largest spherical void, the centers of the Delaunay triangulation are found, which correspond to the vertices of a Voronoi diagram, the distance from these points to all the atoms is calculated, the smallest one is selected and then the largest of these corresponds to the empty sphere with the largest radius.

-2. increase the volume and scale the coordinates,
+2. increase the volume and scale the coordinates, this is done to follow the experimental expansion of the system.

-3. perform a local LBFGS minimization,
+3. perform a local LBFGS minimization, with DFTB+ software.

-4. simulate an NPT molecular dynamics,
+4. simulate an NPT molecular dynamics, with DFTB+ software.

 5. select the frame with minimum absolute pressure,

 6. with x defined as number of Li atoms per Si atoms if x is less than 3.75 goto point 1 else finish.

 This protocol is slightly similar to the one proposed by [Chevrier and Dahn](https://doi.org/10.1149/1.3111037), also for the lithiation of a-Si.
-To make the process faster, multiple atoms of lithium can be added at a time and expanding in each one of them.
-The authors checked with DFT that a step of x=0.25 in Li<sub>x</sub>Si does not alter the results, which would correspond to 16 Li atoms for the a-Si64 structure.
+To make the process faster, multiple atoms of lithium can be added at a time and expanding the volume and the coordinates in each one of them.
+The authors checked with DFT that a step of x=0.25 in Li<sub>x</sub>Si does not alter the results, which corresponds with 16 Li atoms for the a-Si64 initial structure.

 ## Requirements